amrdesai/clock/README.md

 ## About
 - Clock that displays current date and time.
 - Displays both digital and analog time.
-- Toggle between dark mode and light mode
+- Toggle between dark mode and light mode.